brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 7. Named RGB/depth metrics, deterministic selected frames, threshold formulas, and the repeated-run/held-out protocol above are committed before Phase 0b;
    numeric tolerances are established only through that protocol.
-8. **Handoff identity:** revision 6 is committed before baseline capture; every provenance/checker record names that commit rather than an untracked file.
+8. **Handoff identity:** revision 7 is committed before baseline capture; the baseline provenance identifies that plan/source commit, while each candidate sidecar separately identifies the code it actually executed.
+9. **Approval ownership:** the Phase 0 decision record names accountable owners for baseline/tolerance approval, canonical GPU evidence, re-baselining, package-format sign-off, and compatibility-shim removal sign-off.
+Roles may share a person, but none may be left implicit.

 ### Phase 0a — Legacy characterization tests (no target modules)  *(~1 day)*
 Per the decisions above.
-Commit and obtain owner approval for `tests/golden/839920/<baseline-id>/tolerance_policy.json` (metric names/formulas, mask construction, deterministic frame selector, threshold formulas, and capture-run count) before any Phase 0b render metrics are inspected. **DoD:** green on the unmodified codebase (no-asset tests) under package python; tolerance policy reviewed and immutable for the first capture attempt. **Risk:** low.
+Commit and obtain owner approval for `tests/golden/839920/<baseline-id>/tolerance_policy.json` (metric names/formulas, mask construction, deterministic frame selector, threshold formulas, per-metric minimum margins, five-characterization/two-held-out run count, and mutation expectations) before any Phase 0b render metrics are inspected. **DoD:** green on the unmodified codebase (no-asset tests) under package python; tolerance policy reviewed and immutable for the first capture attempt; all five approval owners recorded. **Risk:** low.

-### Phase 0b — Pinned external baselines + artifact checkers  *(~2–3 days)*
+### Phase 0b — Pinned external baselines + artifact checkers  *(~3–5 days)*
 First run a generation-only feasibility smoke using scene `839920`, seed `20260720`, five episodes, and the current generation defaults; stop before the expensive render baseline if it cannot complete within `max_attempts=3000`.
-Then implement both modes of `check_{generate,package,render}.py`; capture the designated pinned generate/render/package baseline; run the three render characterization pairs and held-out pair; derive the named RGB/depth tolerances with the committed formulas; and package/validate the held-out run against its current inputs.
+Then implement both modes of `check_{generate,package,render}.py`; capture the designated pinned generate/render/package baseline; run five characterization and two held-out RGB/depth pairs; derive the named tolerances with the committed formulas; execute the mutation suite; and package/validate held-out outputs against their current inputs.
 Run a fresh deterministic generation comparison as well.
+Create
+`scripts/run_sage3d_canonical.py`; it writes baseline/candidate
+`run_provenance.json` sidecars with normalized config and actual hashes/fingerprints; checker tests prove that a different candidate commit/entry point remains golden-eligible while a changed equality-required field is rejected.
+Phase 0b `check_render.py` owns only the temporary standalone sentinel helper and pinned numeric vectors described above.
+Add evidence-chain tamper tests for every baseline/candidate ID, digest, root, and subprocess-status check; add the complete digest invariance/sensitivity matrix; and verify canonical work/evidence roots satisfy the destructive-path guards.
-Changing scene/seed/count requires an explicit plan/provenance update, not an implementer-local substitution. **Formal exit gate before Phase 1:** all three checker `validate` modes pass; canonical fresh artifacts pass `compare-golden`; the held-out tolerance report passes and is approved;
+Changing scene/seed/count requires an explicit plan/provenance update, not an implementer-local substitution. **Formal exit gate before Phase 1:** all three checker `validate` modes pass; canonical fresh artifacts pass `compare-golden`; both held-outs and the mutation-sensitivity report pass and are approved; required provenance fields are complete; the canonical GPU fingerprint is captured; baseline/candidate commits are clean and resolvable;
-required provenance fields are complete; the canonical GPU fingerprint is captured; and the owner accepts a revised schedule/risk estimate based on measured runtime, retry rate, artifact size, and checker complexity. **Risk:** medium until the gate closes.
+all stage-specific fingerprints and structured successful subprocess records are present; and the owner accepts a revised schedule/risk estimate based on measured runtime, retry rate, artifact size, and checker complexity. **Risk:** medium until the gate closes.